Oxyacid: Properties

 If the central atom X is strongly electronegative, then it strongly attracts the electrons of the oxygen atom.
 In that case, the bond between the oxygen and hydrogen atom is weak, and the compound ionizes easily in the way of the former of the two chemical equations above.
 In this case, the compound XOH is an acid, because it releases a proton, that is, a hydrogen ion.
 For example, nitrogen, sulfur and chlorine are strongly electronegative elements, and therefore nitric acid, sulfuric acid, and perchloric acid, are strong acids.
+The acidity of oxoacids is also affected by the resonance stabilization of their conjugate bases.
+Double-bonded oxygen is electron withdrawing by resonance, so the negative charge of a deprotonated hydroxyl group can be distributed to other oxygen atoms.
+Both acetic acid and methanol contain C-O-H groups that can act as acids, but acetic acid is a far stronger acid because its conjugate base, acetate, can distribute its negative charge over two oxygen atoms.
+In contrast, the conjugate acid of methanol has the negative charge localized on oxygen, so it is a far stronger base than acetate, making acetic acid the stronger acid.

 If, however, the electronegativity of X is low, then the compound is dissociated to ions according to the latter chemical equation, and XOH is an alkaline hydroxide.
 Examples of such compounds are sodium hydroxide NaOH and calcium hydroxide Ca(OH)2.
 Owing to the high electronegativity of oxygen, however, most of the common oxobases, such as sodium hydroxide, while strongly basic in water, are only moderately basic in comparison to other bases.
-For example, the pKa of the conjugate acid of sodium hydroxide, water, is 15.7, while that of sodium amide, ammonia, is closer to 40, making sodium hydroxide a much weaker base than sodium amide.
+For example, the pKa of the conjugate acid of sodium hydroxide, water, is 14.0, while that of sodium amide, ammonia, is closer to 40, making sodium hydroxide a much weaker base than sodium amide.